sherry-fang/suntans_tutorial/2d_constant_Hnet_w_ramp/README.md

-# 2d version of the constant buoyancy flux base case simulation
+# 2d version of the constant buoyancy flux base case simulation with ramp factor considered

-2D model domain with a constant sloping bottom shelf/ridge topography, linear vertical temperature (density) stratification without tidal forcing (barotropic tide) at one open offshore and one closed coast boundary.
-The instability is eliminated in this 2d model.
-This model is the 2d version of the NWS representative case.
+Based on the example model run of `2d_constant_Hnet`, this example considered applying the ramp factor in the quasi-2d simulation.

 ## Notes on periodic grid generation